zoom/server-to-server-oauth-token/README.md

 **The JWT app type will be deprecated in June, 2023.
 We recommend that you create Server-to-Server OAuth or OAuth apps to replace the functionality of a JWT app in your account.
 Additionally, if you are using a JWT app type for the Meeting SDK for Web, you should migrate to an SDK app type instead.**

-This primary goal of this repository is to serve as an example for generating a [Zoom Server-to-Server Oauth Token](https://marketplace.zoom.us/docs/guides/build/server-to-server-oauth-app/) (valid 1hr).
+The primary goal of this repository is to serve as an example for generating a [Zoom Server-to-Server Oauth Token](https://marketplace.zoom.us/docs/guides/build/server-to-server-oauth-app/) (valid 1hr).
 Running this project successfully will copy your access_token to the clipboard for quick usage as well as print the scopes associated with the token.
 Before proceeding, please ensure you've created a Server-to-Server app type in the [Zoom Marketplace](https://marketplace.zoom.us/) to gather the required credentials.

 ## Installation